henryjameslau/henryjameslau.github.io/_posts/2017-10-25-how-to-embed-ONS-interactives.md

 </script>

 # Non-responsive embed
-And compare this to the non-responsive version where some of the text elements respond, but not the bar chart.
+And compare this to the non-responsive version where the boxes don't resize.

 <iframe width="100%" height="1200px" src="https://www.ons.gov.uk/visualisations/dvc434/floorplan/index.html" scrolling="no" frameborder="0"/>